Beyond (band): Legacy

 The song "Boundless Oceans, Vast Skies" has been used in many charity events.
 For example, the song's lyrics was modified and used for the massive Artistes 512 Fund Raising Campaign after the 2008 Sichuan earthquake.
+In 2022, it became the first Cantonese song to record over 100 million views on YouTube.

 The original lyrics of the song "Boundless Oceans, Vast Skies" epitomizes the untamed pursuit of ideals and freedom despite obstacles.
-The song is widely sung by the protesters in the 2014 Hong Kong protests, which aim to fight for the implementation of universal suffrage in accordance with the Hong Kong Basic Law and Sino-British Joint Declaration.
+The song was widely sung by the protesters during the 2014 Hong Kong protests, which aimed to fight for the implementation of universal suffrage in accordance with the Hong Kong Basic Law and Sino-British Joint Declaration.

 The song "Glorious Years" (光輝歲月) is also used as the theme song for Hong Kong's political activities.
 For example, the song was used for Hong Kong's Five Constituencies Referendum where the pan-democrats tried to push for a by-election.